Pacific bird refuge struggles as ocean garbage patch grows

 Albatross spend much of their lives at sea feeding and flying thousands of miles across the oceans before returning to Midway each year to lay eggs and raise their young.

-"So we estimate about 5 tons (4.5 metric tons) of plastic being brought to Midway every year just by adult albatross feeding it to their chicks," Goodale said.
+"So we estimate about 4.5 metric tons of plastic being brought to Midway every year just by adult albatross feeding it to their chicks," Goodale said.

 The albatross tend to seek out squid eggs that attach themselves to floating pieces of plastic, which is why so many birds are eating the material, Clark said.